percona/pmm/markdown/adhoc-backup.md

 PMM can backup the monitored servers.

-In this section we will show you how can you take ad hoc Backups from a service.
+This section describes making ad hoc backups from a service.

 ### Creating a Backup